kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 fishing = -30

 [Bed]
+; Section enabled: true|false
-; Change false to true to enable this section enabled = false
+enabled = false
-; Change false to true to enable sleeping without setting bed as spawn.
+; Change sleepWithoutSpawn to true to enable sleeping without setting bed as spawn.
 ; When hovering over a bed you will be presented with a Hot-Key 'LShift+E'.
-This Hot-Key will ; allow for you to sleep on any bed without having to set a spawn-point. sleepWithoutSpawn = false
+This Hot-Key will ; allow for you to sleep on any bed without having to set a spawn point. sleepWithoutSpawn = false
 ; Change false to true to enable sleeping on only unclaimed beds without setting bed as spawn.
-; With this option enabled only beds that are not claimed by other players can be slept on without ; setting spawn-point using 'Shift+E' unclaimedBedsOnly = false
+; With this option enabled only beds that are not claimed by other players can be slept on without ; setting spawn point using 'Shift+E' unclaimedBedsOnly = false

 [FireSource]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = false
+enabled = false
-; If set to true, torch-type fire sources will stay at max fuel level once filled.
+; If set to true, torch fire sources will stay at max fuel level, once filled.
 ; Applies to: wood torches, iron torches, green torches, sconces and brazier. torches = false
 ; If set to true, non torch-type fire sources will stay at max fuel level once filled. fires = false
-; Automatically pull wood from nearby chests to be placed inside the Fire as soon as its empty. autoFuel = false
+; Automatically pull wood from nearby chests to be placed inside the Fire as soon as it's empty. autoFuel = false
 ; This option prevents the Fire to pull items from warded areas if it isn't placed inside of it.
 ; For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
 ; The range of the chest detection for the auto fuel features.
-; Maximum is 50
-autoRange = 10
+Maximum is 50. autoRange = 10

 [PlayerProjectile]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = false
+enabled = false
 ; Value of 50 would increase the minimum charge velocity from 2 to 3. playerMinChargeVelocityMultiplier = 0